 Québec’s territory is divided into 28 hunting zones, several of which are divided into subzones according to the species that are present.

-Regardless of whether you hunt on public or private land, you must comply with the rules applicable to your hunting zone and, if you are in a specific area such as an outfitting operation, ZEC, wildlife reserve and so on, you must also comply with the additional rules applicable to that area.
+Regardless of whether you are hunting on public or private land, you must comply with the rules applicable to your hunting zone.
+You must also comply with additional rules if you are in certain territories, such as outfitters, ZECs and wildlife reserves.

 To hunt in Québec you must therefore know your hunting zone, and you must also: